jwmcglynn/donner/docs/coding_style.md

 ## Formatting

-The `.clang-format` file is the repo root in the source of truth for formatting.
+The `.clang-format` file in the repo root is the source of truth for formatting.

 ## Tests

 Tests are placed in a `tests/` directory near the file they are testing.
 Test files should have the suffix of `_tests.cc`.

-# Code conventions
+## Code conventions

-## Const correctness
+### Const correctness

 Apply `const` whenever possible, for any methods that don't modify the object's state.